Deformation of rational singularities and Hodge structure

 where the last surjection is given by residue (at least at smooth points of $Y$.)
 This is the dual of the short exact sequence $0\to\OO_X(-Y)\to\OO_X\to\OO_Y\to 0$ (compare with (1.2.3)). \msn {\bf 1.3.~Simultaneous resolution.} Let $(Y,0)$ be a germ of an isolated surface singularity.
 Let

 be a smoothing of $Y$, that is, $f$ is flat, $X_t$ is smooth ($t\in\De^*$), and $X_0=Y$.
 Assume $f$ admits a {\it simultaneous resolution,} that is, there is a surjective projective morphism

-whose composition with $f$ is a smooth morphism $\X\to\De$, in particular, $\X$ is smooth. \sk By the commutativity of vanishing cycle functor with the direct image under a proper morphism, we have the vanishing
+whose composition with $f$ is a smooth morphism $\X\to\De$ (in particular, $\X$ is smooth) and such that $\pi$ induces an isomorphism over $X\setminus X_0$. \sk By the commutativity of vanishing cycle functor with the direct image under a proper morphism, we have the vanishing

 since $\pi^*f:\X\to\De\subset\C$ is smooth.
 By the decomposition theorem for $\R\pi_*\Q_{\X}[3]$, this implies that